hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/for-update.md

 Keep in mind that locking many rows may also negatively affect the database performance.
 Most of the time a simple strategy is to lock the main row(s) for a transaction &mdash; the entry point of data &mdash; instead of locking all possible rows affected by it.
-This way just a minimal number of locks are required with the same effect as locking the entire set of data rows.
+This way if all applicaton changes follow the same strategy, just a minimal number of locks are required with the same effect as locking the entire set of data rows.

-In most database a lock requires a write-to-disk operation, even for SELECTs.
+In most databases a lock requires a write-to-disk operation, even for SELECTs.
 This necessarily is more resource intensive than a simple SELECT.

-The UPDATE, DELETE, and INSERT statements demarcated by a transaction will automatically acquire locks that can compete between them, and also with the FOR UPDATE statement.
+The UPDATE, DELETE, and INSERT statements demarcated by a transaction will automatically acquire locks that can compete between them, and also with the SELECT FOR UPDATE statements.

 Finally, even considering the performance drawbacks stated above, using a good strategy can dramatically reduce the performance impact of locking, and will bring all the benefits that a critical section of code